The Consequences of Destroying an encircled tree and how to Avoid These

 FAQs:

-What happens if I carry out work on a protected tree without permission?
+What happens if I carry out work on a tree that is protected without permission?

-If you carry out work on a tree that is protected without obtaining the necessary permissions, you could face substantial fines and even imprisonment.
+If you work on a protected tree without the appropriate authorizations, you could be subject to substantial fines and even imprisonment.

-Can I appeal a TPO Or preservation or TPO?
+Can I contest to a TPO and/or preservation order?

-Can I remove a protected tree?
+Can I take down a protected tree?

 Conclusion